M.E. and work

 Specialist employment support charity Astriid approached Action for M.E. over summer 2020, to see how we might work together to support people with M.E. who are well enough to work.

 "When the charity was originally founded by my brother, we had an expectation that our focus would be on helping cancer survivors," says Steve Shutts (pictured), Astriid's CEO.

 "However, it very quickly became apparent that there are so many other individuals who are suffering long-term health issues, from across a range of challenges, that it would not be right to focus exclusively on one condition.
 Since our launch in 2018 we have gone even further to now include the carers of people who manage health conditions and yet want the opportunity to get back to work."

 Astriid operates by matching companies with potential employees who have skills and experience across a wide range of sectors, and who are also living with chronic illness or disability.

 As well as offering this online platform for matching talented candidates with more flexible roles, Astriid is now turning its attention to developing communities for people with shared lived experience.
-It will begin this new venture with Astriid’s Community for M.E./CFS, which we are very pleased to support, launching with a free webinar, open to all, on Wednesday 9 September.
+It will begin this new venture with Astriid’s Community for M.E./CFS, which launched in September 2020.

 Steve says: "I am delighted that our first sub-community to be launched within Astriid will be the ME/CFS community, whose challenges to manage work alongside their condition can absolutely be helped by hearing from the first-hand experience of others.
 This goes to the heart of what we want our community to be about; helping and supporting others to build their confidence and capability to restore an important aspect of normality in their lives.
 Everyone deserves the opportunity to work, and to use their talents and expertise at this vitally important time for the country."